 Initially they designed small extensions to the schools previously mentioned, quickly followed by substantial new-builds throughout the colony.
 Drew stated that the architectural character of their designs was generated by ‘the sunbreakers, grilles and other shading but breeze-permitting devices’, as well as a desire to ‘design in a way which, without in any sense copying African detail, gives a response which is African’.
 The forms were indebted to the PWD, but with subtle gestures such as the concrete balustrades and perforated screens incorporating local motifs.
 The schools all adopted similar planning arrangements centred on the assembly hall or chapel, flanked on either side by teaching and residential quarters with the administration facilities usually forming a ceremonial gateway.
 Staff housing lined the driveways approaching the school with ‘compound’ (courtyard) housing for the African staff and ‘Bungalows’ for the European staff.
 Principal among these projects are perhaps the Wesley Girls’ School in Cape Coast (1955) and Prempeh College, Kumasi (1952-53), which have a more refined finish and carefully composed series of external ‘spaces’ [Fig. 10].
 Later on, they also designed several schools in Nigeria, including Holy Cross, Lagos (1960).
+Similar detailing and construction was adopted at Arya Girls’ Senior School in Nairobi, designed by T. G. Gedrych and Peer Abben, that placed a linear and elevated horizontal block above rubble-stone walls.
+Other examples can be found throughout East Africa, such as the European Primary School with its entire façade of pierced concrete walls, designed by C. A. Bransgrove at Dar es Salaam, and the School of Hygiene in Mbale designed by John Falconer of Deans and Partners.
+Heavily indebted in plan to the Impington Village College arrangement and Fry and Drew’s balustrade patterns it deploys a strong rhythmical façade arrangement of projecting and recessed blocks to provide shaded cover to study-bedroom balconies.

-Fry and Drew were considered experts in ‘tropical’ design by this stage and were eagerly recruited (although Herbert Baker and others were also considered) to design a new university college at Ibadan, after the recommendation of the Commission on Higher Education in West Africa (1945) and Education for citizenship in Africa (1948) reports.
+By the late 1940s Fry and Drew were considered experts in ‘tropical’ design and were eagerly recruited (although Herbert Baker and others were also considered) to design a new university college at Ibadan, after the recommendation of the Commission on Higher Education in West Africa (1945) and Education for citizenship in Africa (1948) reports.
 Fry considered the University project the crown of his career, although he later severely critiqued his own use of lacelike concrete screens which had almost become ‘tropical modern’ clichés by that point.
 The plan is similar to the Ghanaian school layouts with a sweeping driveway that leads to a composition of administration block, tower, bookshop and assembly hall, all arranged around a courtyard.
 The assembly building, Trenchard Hall, was funded by the UAC and named after its chairman.
 The layout of the campus is very spread out to encourage cross-ventilation, but this approach does result in a lack of cohesiveness.
 The residential quarters are arranged in quadrangles overlooking gardens and communal buildings, all utilising the concrete balustrades and screens and in some cases rather dramatic buildings such as Sultan Bello Hall, with its concrete dome.
 The library building stands out for its bold façade, not only providing shade but also becoming something of an emblem for a new type of architecture for a newly emerging nation.
 Air conditioning was initially considered but with the running costs proving too high, a concrete lattice screen was used to generate airflow and access corridors behind the screen further provide solar shade and a climatic buffer to the interior proper [Fig. 11].